-Tuition Refunds

-If a student withdraws from the College or drops a class(es), tuition refunds may be granted.
+Tuition Refunds.
+If a student withdraws or drops a class(es), tuition refunds may be granted.
 Requests for tuition refunds must be made to Student Services.

-A tuition refund shall not be made except under the following circumstances:
+A tuition refund shall be made only under the following circumstances:

 - A 100 percent refund shall be made if the student officially withdraws prior to the first day of class(es) of the academic term as noted in the Academic Calendar.
 Also, a student is eligible for a 100 percent refund if the class in which the student is officially registered fails to materialize due to insufficient enrollment. - 2.
 A 75 percent refund shall be made if the student officially withdraws from the class(es) prior to or on the official 10 percent point of the term. - 3.
 For classes beginning at times other than the first week (seven calendar days) of the term, a 100 percent refund shall be made if the student officially withdraws from the class prior to the first class meeting.
 A 75 percent refund shall be made if the student officially withdraws from the class prior to or on the 10 percent point of the class. - 4.
-Refunds are not permitted by law, under most circumstances, after the 10 percent point of the term. - 5.
+Refunds are not permitted, by law, after the 10 percent point of the term. - 5.
 Since a curriculum student is charged hour-for-hour up to 16 credit hours, a refund is not applicable unless the credit hours enrolled were reduced to less than 16. - 6.
-If a student dies while enrolled at MCC, all tuition and fees for that semester/term may be refunded to their estate.
+If a student dies while enrolled at MCC, all tuition and fees for that semester/term may be refunded to their estate. - 7.
+Upon request of the student, MCC shall grant a full refund of tuition and fees to military reserve and National Guard personnel called to active duty or active duty personnel who have received temporary or permanent reassignments as a result of military operations then taking place outside the state of North Carolina that make it impossible for them to complete their course requirements; and buy back textbooks through the colleges' bookstore operations to the extent possible.
+MCC shall use distance learning technologies and other educational methodologies to help these students, under the guidance of faculty and administrative staff, complete their course requirements.